LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

 SDL must

-forward OnSystemRequest(request_type=PROPRIETARY, url, timeout, appID) with encrypted PTS snapshot as a hybrid data to any connected mobile application
+forward OnSystemRequest(request_type=PROPRIETARY, url, timeout, appID) with encrypted PTS snapshot as a hybrid data to connected mobile application `appID`

 Note: SDL resends the 'url' parameter to mobile app via OnSystemRequest only in case it receives 'url' parameter within BasicCommunication.OnSystemRequest from SyncPManager (HMI_API).